BAkinmarin/filmreview/README.md

 - The landing page opens with a clear delivery of the purpose of the blogsite - with a display of a maximum of 6 reviews, showing the title, a cover photo and excerpt.

 - Additionally, there is a login status at the top right corner of the blogsite letting the user know if they are logged in or not.

+- Furthermore, to mitigate the danger of unlimited scrolling and eventual boredom on the user experience, the landing page has a paginated view and loads a maximum of six reviews per page.

 <img src="images/filmreview-landing-login.png" alt="Landing Page - Logged in" style="width: 100%;"><br>
 - If not logged in, they see the first image above with the message "You are not logged in" displayed in red.
 Alternatively, they see a message "You are logged in as (username)" displayed immediately above this text.